betterscientificsoftware/bssw.io/Articles/Blog/BSSwHighlights2019.md

 #### Publication date: January 1, 2020

 As we stand at the cusp of a new decade, I want to thank the BSSw community whose efforts in this decade has led to great strides in the ongoing work towards building better scientific software.
-This year, the BSSw site was revamped to improve user experience through improved site navigation; along with additions to our ever-expanding collection of resources.
+In 2019, the BSSw site was revamped to improve user experience through improved site navigation; along with additions to our ever-expanding collection of resources.
 We thank our international community of contributors who shared their philosophies and experiences; as well as our readers from all over the world.
 In this blog, we list some of the interesting articles and blogs that resonated with readers.
 We hope to have a productive and fruitful 2020!
 Happy new year to our entire community!

 ### Better Planning:
 - [The Art of Writing Scientific Software in an Academic Environment](https://bssw.io/blog_posts/the-art-of-writing-scientific-software-in-an-academic-environment), Hartwig Anzt